Own-Data-Privateer/hoardy-web/README.md

 # What is `Hoardy-Web`?

 `Hoardy-Web` is a suite of tools that helps you to passively capture, archive, and hoard your web browsing history.
-Not just the URLs, but also the contents and the resources (images, media, CSS, etc) of the pages you visit.
+Not just the URLs, but also the contents and the resources (images, media, `CSS`, etc) of the pages you visit.
 Not just the last 3 months, but from the beginning of time you start using it.

 In short, you [install `Hoardy-Web` browser extension/add-on into your web browser](#quickstart) and just browse the web normally while `Hoardy-Web` passively, in background, captures and archives web pages you visit for later offline viewing, mirroring, and/or indexing.